klangner/nerja/README.md

 ## Other interesting projects

-This project is named after [Nerja Caves](https://en.wikipedia.org/wiki/Caves_of_Nerja), where one of the first pinting made by humans were discovered.
+This project is named after [Nerja Caves](https://en.wikipedia.org/wiki/Caves_of_Nerja), where one of the first paintings made by humans were discovered.